AshleyArmstrongS/Api-Project/README.md

 **Run the API**

-To Run the API, open a terminal and enter "node src/index.js"
+To Run the API, open a terminal and enter "npm start"

 **Test it**